-Miranda is Principal in Class Actions at Maurice Blackburn Lawyers.
+Miranda is a Principal in Maurice Blackburn’s class actions department in Sydney.
 Her legal practice is centred on corporate governance, market integrity and consumer protection.
 She has a long standing interest in environmental protection and has advised and conducted litigation on behalf of environmental organisations on many occasions and also practises in the areas of class actions and human rights.
 From 2004 to 2006 she was a co-chair and board member of the Mineral Policy Institute Inc. She has worked with the Central Land Council and with an Aboriginal community corporation in the Northern Territory and has a particular interest in the interaction between mining development, Indigenous land and native title rights.

 Erna de Vries